Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

-Here, by contrast with~\cite{dular2024simulation}, the strands are homogenized.
-This necessitates modelling them as stranded conductors~\cite{dular2000dual}, in which the current density is uniform.
+Here, by contrast with~\cite{dular2024simulation}, the strands are homogenized and modelled as stranded conductors~\cite{dular2000dual}, in which the current density is uniform.
 In reality, the current density distribution is not uniform due to the composite structure of the strands, eddy currents, IF coupling currents, and hysteresis currents dynamics.
-However, this non-uniformity is not described \textit{explicitly} in the model: only the average current density is represented as a uniform field, whereas non-uniformity effects on magnetization, inductance and loss are handled carefully by the ROHM and ROHF models~\cite{dular2024vector}, as described in Section~\ref{sec_rohm_rohf_cable}.
+However, this non-uniformity is not described \textit{explicitly} in the model: only the average current density is represented as a uniform, homogenized field, whereas the impact of non-uniformity on magnetization, inductance and loss is handled carefully by the ROHM and ROHF models~\cite{dular2024vector}, as described in Section~\ref{sec_rohm_rohf_cable}.
+Also, the strand resistivity is assumed to be exactly zero for the moment.
+A nonlinear resistivity describing the current sharing law will be introduced in Section~\ref{sec_rohm_rohf_cable}.

-We use the \hpfOnly~\cite{bossavit1985two,bossavit1998computational} to solve for the cable response and axial currents, because it is well suited to handle the nonlinear functions introduced in Section~\ref{sec_rohm_rohf_cable}~\cite{dular2019finite, dular2024vector}.
+We use the \hpfOnly~\cite{bossavit1985two,bossavit1998computational} to solve for the cable response and axial currents.
 The numerical domain is denoted by $\Omega$, the strands domain by $\Os$, and a coating domain around the strands by $\O_\text{coat}$.
 The coating domain enables straightforward implementation of the CATI method and clear separation of individual strand currents from the total transport current, as was discussed in~\cite{dular2024simulation}.
 Its resistivity $\rho_\text{coat}$ is fixed to a sufficiently high value to have a negligible effect on the numerical solution.
 The conducting domain $\Oc$ is equal to $\Os\cup\O_\text{coat}$, and its complementary non-conducting domain is denoted by $\Occ$.

 Denoting by $\volInt{\vec f}{\vec g}{\O}$ the integral over $\O$ of the dot product of any two vector fields $\vec f$ and $\vec g$, the \hpf reads~\cite{dular2024simulation, dular2000dual}: from an initial solution at $t=0$, find $\h\in\hssp(\O)$ such that, for $t>0$ and $\forall \h' \in \hsspz(\O)$, we have